Wenhan129/Wenhan-blog/content/blog/100DaysOfCode/dayFour.md

 # Day Four - 100 DaysOfCode

-Well, from past days' updates , using the main topic from the content as the title will be beneficial for a look back.
+Well, looking back to past days' updates , using the main topic from the content as the title will be beneficial for reviewing.
 I will count the days inside the post instead as the title.

 ## Items as the Homepage